Ahmed Ghulam Ali Chagla: Death

 Chagla died on 5 February 1953 in Karachi, before the national anthem was officially adopted by the Government of Pakistan in August 1954.

 Awards

 Chagla's contribution to the national anthem was recognised in 1996 when he was posthumously awarded the Pride of Performance award by the President of Pakistan on the occasion of "Pakistan Day" on 23 March 1997.

+In 2023, he was awarded the Nishan-i-Imtiaz by the President of Pakistan.